sahilwep/sahilwep.github.io/_tabs/about.md

 ***I am sahil, a cyber-sec enthusiast who work as a Red-Teamer and i spend most of my time on playing CTF and Bug Hunting.***

-*Here you can find my all notes, writups & methodology. feel free to share it with others !*
+*Here you can find my all notes, writ-ups & methodology. feel free to share it with others !*
-***

 ## Notes